Needs Assessment Overview

 - Migrant first graders must develop sufficient skills for promotion to Grade 2.

-- Migrant students who failed TAKS must participate in summer TAKS remediation.
+- Migrant students who failed STAAR must participate in summer remediation.

 - Migrant middle school students must use learning and study skills appropriate to learning.